sjkummer/janus-gateway-js/README.md

     Returns a session from the connection or `undefined` if no session is found.
     * `sessionId` {string}.

+ *  `connection.getSessionList()`

+    Returns an array of current sessions.
+Empty if there are no sessions.

  *  `connection.addSession(session)`

     Adds a session to the connection.